theochem/horton/doc/user_hf_dft.rst

 .. _user_hf_dft:

-How to use Horton as a Hartree-Fock/DFT program
+How to use HORTON as a Hartree-Fock/DFT program
 ###############################################

-This section explains how the relevant Hartree-Fock and DFT features in Horton are used with Python scripts.
+This section explains how the relevant Hartree-Fock and DFT features in HORTON are used with Python scripts.
 This is different from most regular quantum chemistry codes, where you just prepare an input file with a molecular geometry and some control options.
-Such an input-file interface for Horton is under construction.
+Such an input-file interface for HORTON is under construction.
 The script interface, explained here, is more expressive and laborsome than a regular input file, because you basically have to write the main program.
 It also offers the advantage that you can to tinker more with the internals.

-Horton can do restricted and unrestricted HF/DFT SCF calculations in various different ways.
+HORTON can do restricted and unrestricted HF/DFT SCF calculations in various different ways.
 The following sections cover the typical steps of a calculation:

 1) :ref:`user_hf_dft_setup_hamiltonian`